Nishk700/Credit_Card-Transaction-Analysis/README.md

+Credit Card Transaction and Customer Analysis Report

+Project Overview

+This project presents a comprehensive analysis of credit card transactions and customer data using Power BI.
+It includes insights into revenue trends, spending patterns, customer demographics, and satisfaction scores.
+The goal is to enable data-driven decision-making for optimizing credit card offerings and customer strategies.

 Dashboard 1: Credit Card Transaction Report

 Key Metrics

 Revenue:
 Represents the total earnings from credit card transactions across various expenditure categories.
 The total revenue for the period is $55.3M, highlighting the financial impact of customer transactions.